Pyre: Legality of open-air pyres

 In ancient times burning bodies was a practiced form of burial.
 Open-air cremations, known as funeral pyres, are uncommon and even illegal in some countries, particularly in the Western World, because it is considered taboo.
 While cremation is commonplace, open air cremations in the United Kingdom were considered to be unlawful under the Cremation Act 1902.
 The law was created to prevent the creation of a private cremation industry and because of issues concerning property.
 But at the time environmental concerns did not play any factor in the creation of the law.

 In February 2010, a Hindu man named Davender Ghai was granted permission to be cremated on a traditional open-air pyre, when a court of appeals in the United Kingdom ruled them legal inside of a building with an open roof and away from roads or homes.
 In the U.S., a group in Crestone, Colorado, a part of the Crestone End of Life Project, obtained legal permission to perform "open-air cremations".
 Others have attempted to open up more outdoor funeral pyres but have faced disapproval.
-Crestone, Colorado is the only place where open-air cremations are legal in the United States.
+Crestone is currently is the only place where open-air cremations are legal in the United States.
 They can perform around 12 a year, regardless of religion and families can be involved in the process if they would like.
 At this time, the group only allows people who are part of the local community to choose this alternative burial.